Rays vs. Athletics Player Props Betting Odds

-Esteury Ruiz and Wander Franco are among the players with prop bets for the taking when the Oakland Athletics and the Tampa Bay Rays meet at Oakland-Alameda County Coliseum on Monday (beginning at 9:40 PM ET).
+Player prop bet odds for Wander Franco, Esteury Ruiz and others are listed when the Tampa Bay Rays visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!